A topic from the subject of Organic Chemistry in Chemistry.

 Significance

 Aspirin, also known as acetylsalicylic acid, is a common over-the-counter pain reliever.
 It is also used to reduce fever and inflammation.
-In this experiment, we will synthesize aspirin from salicylic acid and acetic anhydride.
+This experiment demonstrates the synthesis of aspirin from salicylic acid and acetic anhydride, illustrating an important esterification reaction in organic chemistry.

 Materials